 I am an epidemiologist with experience in working in infectious and non-infectious disease epidemiology.
 My early work concerned aspects of child and maternal health; investigating the effects of obesity and maternal age on pregnancy outcome.
-I am experienced in various aspects of data analysis having conducted analysis with data from varying sources including Hospital Episode Statistics, ONS mortality data and routine infectious disease laboratory reports.
-I worked at Public Health England for a number of years, initially in surveillance of HIV but moved to surveillance of gastrointestinal infections for the majority of the time, focusing mainly on surveillance of norovirus infections .
-My PhD was aimed at understanding the epidemiology of norovirus outbreaks in hospitals.
-I currently work as a lecturer in health protection at the University of Liverpool and I am a member of the Health Protection Research Unit in Gastrointestinal Infections.
-I also run and teach on the Veterinary Epidemiology and Public Health Module, part of the Life Sciences programme of study.
+I am experienced in various aspects of data analysis having conducted research with data from varying sources including Hospital Episode Statistics, ONS mortality data and routine infectious disease laboratory reports.
+I worked at Public Health England for a number of years, initially in the surveillance of HIV but moved to surveillance of gastrointestinal infections for the majority of the time, focusing mainly on surveillance of norovirus infections .
+My PhD was on understanding the epidemiology of norovirus outbreaks in hospitals.
+I currently work as a lecturer in health protection at the University of Liverpool.
 My current role also involves providing expertise in epidemiological analysis and scientific support for PhD students and post-doctoral researchers working on various pathogens causing gastrointestinal disease.
 I am also involved in another project using large datasets and disease tracking.